HyperSecurityLabs/HyperBreachv7/README.md

 ## License

-HyperBreach is released under the MIT License.
+HyperBreach is released under the Apache License.
 See [LICENSE](LICENSE) for details.

 ## Acknowledgments